Bagley Lakes at Mount Baker. Credit: Nordique via Flickr CC

 Hike to a lake!

-As we hit mid-summer, take a detour from the neighborhood wading pool and wander to a mountain lake.
+As we hit the peak of hot summer days, gather your crew and take a wander to a mountain lake.
 Exploring glacier-fed waters and picking late-summer berries are great ways to break up the routine.
 Pile the kids into the car, grab swimsuits and hiking boots and head for the mountains, where nature’s pools await.

 Use the arrows above the image to find a lake hike that suits your crew.